-How to use emoji and Tapbacks in iMessage on iPhone and iPad
+Bring your messages to life with some emojis and tapbacks

 - Keep tapping words highlighted until you've "emojified" everything you want.

-Tap the Send button.
-(Looks like an upward arrow)
+Tap the Send button (Looks like an upward arrow).

 With emojification, you can convert as many — or as few — words to emoji as you like.

-How do you react with an emoji Tapback in iMessage?
+How do you react with a Tapback in an iMessage?

-Emoji aren't just for replying, they're also for reacting.
+Emoji aren't just for replying; they're also for reacting.
 Apple calls them Tapbacks.
-They're similar to Slack or Facebook emoji reactions, and drop right onto any iMessage bubble sent your way.
+They're similar to Slack or Facebook emoji reactions and drop right onto any iMessage bubble sent your way.

-- Touch and hold (long press) on an iMessage sent your way.
+- Touch and hold (long press) or double-tap on an iMessage sent your way.

-Tap the Tapback you want to send: Heart, thumbs up, thumbs down, Ha ha, !!, or ?.
+Tap the Tapback you want to send: Heart, thumbs up, thumbs down, Haha, !!, or ?.

-There's no need to hit send, the emoji reaction goes immediately.
+There's no need to hit send; the Tapback reaction goes immediately.

-What do the new Tapback emoji reactions mean?
+What do the different Tapback reactions mean?

-Theoretically, these Tapback reactions can mean whatever you want them too.
-Context is king and a thumbs up Tapback to your Mom might mean something different than one to your best friend.
-Here's a basic guide to all the Tapback emoji that are available and what they could mean.
+Theoretically, these Tapback reactions can mean whatever you want them to.
+However, context is king, and a thumbs up Tapback to your Mom might mean something different than one to your best friend.
+Here's a basic guide to all the Tapback reactions available and what they could mean.

-- Heart: Like, love, or fav
+- Heart: Like, love, or fave

 - Thumbs up: Happy, approve, or agree

-- Thumbs down: Sad, disapprove, or disagree
+- Thumbs down: Sad, disapprove or disagree

-- Ha ha: Laugh, either happily or sarcastically.
+- Haha: Laugh, either happily or sarcastically.

 - !!: Exclaim emphatically.